rmonnier9/matcha/README.md

+# Matcha

 ## Synopsis

-A basic Mongo DB, Express, React, Node dating website.
+A Mongo DB, Express, React, Node dating website.
 Project part of the web branch at 42 school.

 ## Motivation